The Probate Process in Ohio

 When we meet to discuss your estate plan, I can explain your options to you, so you can decide on the best course of action.

-If you’re already involved in the probate process as an executor, or as a beneficiary who wants to understand your rights under probate, feel free to contact me.
-I will explain everything to you in detail and with compassion to make sure that you and everyone involved understand probate and its many stages and requirements.
+If you’re already involved in the probate process as an executor, or as a beneficiary who wants to understand your rights under probate, feel free to contact me at The Law Office of Gregory L. Williams.
+I will explain everything to you in detail and with compassion to make sure that you and everyone involved understands probate and its many stages and requirements.

-I proudly serve clients in and around Columbus and throughout Central Ohio.
+The Law Office of Gregory L. Williams proudly serves clients in and around Columbus and throughout Central Ohio.